kimdesok/DeepPATH/README.md

 This exercise showed a pretrained model with a small dataset required a fine tuning to improve the performance further.
 If the size of the dataset gets large enough, the 'from scratch' approach generates the result that could be good enough with (or without) the fine tuning.
-The accuracy of the finely tuned Xception, Inception V3, or Resnet50 models reached upto AUC 0.982 or higher.
+The accuracy of all three models were dramatically increased after application of fine tuning, reaching upto AUC 0.982 or higher.

 ## Aim 2.
 To detect gene mutation from WSI datasets
 1) To segment the malignant patches by using the patch image classification model obtained in AIM #1.